Yaroslav1918/fs16_6-frontend-project-public/README.md

 - modify products (create, update, delete)
 - modify users (create, update)
 - modify categories (create, update, delete)

+  ## Env
+1. GOOGLE_CLIENT_ID - This is a unique identifier assigned to your application when you register it with the Google API Console.

+## Additional information
+1. After a successful login, the user has an hour of access time.
+After this period, they need to log in again.
+(A `LogoutTimer` component is implemented, which shows a modal window and redirects to the login page.)

 ## Project structure